Monaghan-Lab/HCRFISH-DotCounting/Cellpose_Segmentation.md

 conda activate cellpose

-# Edit the parameters below for your segmentation
+# Edit the parameters & paths below for your segmentation
-# Descriptions of parameters and additional flags are available in the cellpose documentation
+# Descriptions of parameters and additional flags are available in the Cellpose documentation
-# Be sure to edit the file path to your images!!!
 python -m cellpose \
   --verbose \
   --use_gpu \